An Ultimate Guide To Types of Washers: Materials & Sizes

 Spring Washers

 Spring washers are also known as split washers.
-These make sure the fastener does not come loosened due to pressure exertion.
-Moreover, they supply pre-load that opposes vibration or force wanting to loosen the fastener.
+These make sure the fastener does not loosen due to pressure exertion.
+Moreover, they supply a pre-load that opposes vibration or force wanting to loosen the fastener.
 Spring washers are likely to have constant movement or vibrations to guard against loosening by fixing them with a snug grip.

 Lock Washers